Chaos Control (video game): Plot

-Chaos Controls protagonist is a pilot named Jessica Darkhill, whose partner was killed earlier in the war against the game's antagonists, the alien Kesh Rhan.
-Beginning in Manhattan, Darkhill must break through the Kesh Rhan defenses, destroy a computer virus of their making, then mount an attack upon the alien mothership in order to save Earth from the alien invasion.
+In the year 2050, the alien Kesh Rhan species discovers the Pioneer 10 space probe.
+When they decipher the coordinates of Earth from the Pioneer Plaque, Lord Commander Arakh'Kreen orders the fleet to invade and destroy the planet.

+The player controls Lieutenant Jessica Darkhill, a human pilot in the Orbital Defence Forces.
+She seeks revenge for the death of her fiancé, Morgan Kain, who was killed during an earlier battle with the Kesh Rhan on Mars.
+With the Kesh Rhan flagship having appeared above Earth for a final attack, Darkhill is promoted to Major and ordered to Manhattan to lead an attack against the Kesh Rhan forces and prevent the destruction of the planet.

 Reception

 Reviewing the CD-i version, GamePro commented that "Chaos Control is a looker, a fun way to waste some time.
 As far as depth and challenge, though, it doesn't deliver the chaos that it should."
 They criticized the lack of multiple weapons and rail shooter gameplay as too limited, but praised the heavily detailed backgrounds and the high level of onscreen action.
 Next Generation admired the "spectacular visual results" of the full motion video and stylish animations, but advised that the game would bore anyone who does not enjoy the "straightforward and mindless" gameplay of full motion video-based rail shooters.
 They scored the game two out of five stars.
 GamePro later awarded it Best CD-i Game of 1995.
+Power Unlimited gave the CD-i version a score of 85% summarizing: "Chaos Control is a beautiful shoot 'em up for the CD-i, finally with a woman in the leading role.
+It looks fantastic, it sounds good and the story is compelling.
+Too bad that, like most games for CD-i, it is very slow."

 Rob Allsetter gave Chaos Control Remix 56% in Sega Saturn Magazine.
 Like reviews for the CD-i version, he was pleased with the graphics, citing the polished rendering and sense of depth, but found the gameplay monotonous, since the unrelenting pace prompts the player to simply fire indiscriminately at the screen.
-He also judged the longevity to be exceptionally low, since the game can be finished in roughly half an hour and the absence of scoring features such as an accuracy ratio leaves it with no replay value.Computer Game Review was sharply critical of Chaos Control's computer version, dubbing it a substandard copy of Star Wars: Rebel Assault.
+He also judged the longevity to be exceptionally low, since the game can be finished in roughly half an hour and the absence of scoring features such as an accuracy ratio leaves it with no replay value.

+Computer Game Review was sharply critical of Chaos Control's computer version, dubbing it a substandard copy of Star Wars: Rebel Assault.
 In 1996, Computer Gaming World declared Chaos Control the 38th-worst computer game ever released.